Adult Learn to Row

 Frequently Asked Questions

-What to wear: do not wear baggy pants!
+What to wear: Do not wear baggy pants!
 The material will get caught in the wheels of the seats as they move back and forth while rowing.
-The tights sold by that large sporting goods and yoga company nearby help keep things under control.
-Bright colours if you please.
+Leggings are a great choice.
+Please also wear bright colours.

 • You are likely going to have to step into False Creek at some point getting in and out of boats: shoes that can cope with being “saltwater wet” are a good idea.